A cloned qutrit and its utility in information processing tasks: Introduction

 \section{Introduction}

-Quantum entanglement apart from being central to the investigations of the fundamentals of quantum mechanics, has also been used as a resource enabling efficient quantum information processing protocols like quantum teleportation \cite{Bennettteleport}, superdense coding \cite{BennettDensecoding}, cryptography \cite{BennettCrypto}, quantum cloning \cite{Wootterscloning} etc. The question of usefulness of states for quantum teleportation \cite{Lindenteleport}, dense coding \cite{Liudensecoding} and quantum cryptography \cite{bruss} have also been studied in detail.
-Although most of the information processing protocols put emphasis on the use of two level systems as the fundamental units of quantum information transfer, there is a growing interest among the quantum information community to study multi-level or higher dimensional systems for quantum information processing \cite{Cerfcloning}.
-This attributes to the fact that in the higher dimensions quantum information processes are supposed to be more efficient in certain situations.
-For example, a quantum state in a large dimensional space contains more information than one in small dimensional space \cite{Wiseman}.
-Moreover, the present experimental context also makes it reasonable to consider the manipulation of more-than-two-level quantum information carriers.
-In this article, we address the problem of using higher dimensional systems for quantum information processing.
-Central to our investigation is the usefulness of mixed states of two qutrits, obtained as an output from Buzek - Hillery universal quantum cloning machine \cite{BuzekHillerycloning}, as resources for quantum teleportation and dense coding protocols.
+Quantum entanglement, apart from being central to the investigations of the fundamentals of quantum mechanics, has also been used as a resource, enabling efficient quantum information processing protocols such as quantum teleportation \cite{Bennettteleport}, superdense coding \cite{BennettDensecoding,mattle761996}, cryptography \cite{BennettCrypto,ekert671991}, quantum cloning \cite{Wootterscloning} etc. The above protocols were all developed using qubits as fundamental units of quantum information.The question of usefulness of states for quantum teleportation \cite{Lindenteleport,horodecki601999}, dense coding \cite{Liudensecoding} and quantum cryptography \cite{bruss2003,acin2005} have also been studied in details.
+Over the last few years, a growing interest has been felt in quantum information community to study multi-level or higher dimensional systems or continuous spectrum systems for doing quantum information processing.
+For example the concept of quantum cloning has been extended from qubits to qutrits (quantum three level systems) \cite{Cerfcloning}.
+This is because, in the higher dimension, quantum information processes are supposed to be more efficient in certain situations.
+A quantum state in a large dimensional space contains more information than one in small dimensional space \cite{Wiseman}.
+The present experimental context makes it reasonable to consider the manipulation of more-than-two-level quantum information carriers.\\\\ Keeping the recent trends in mind, we, in this article, have focussed on developing a state in qutrit system, whose capability in information processing has been studied.
+Central to our investigations, is the usefulness of mixed states of two qutrits, obtained as an output from Buzek - Hillery universal quantum cloning machine \cite{buzek221998}, as resources for quantum teleportation and dense coding protocols.
 Our analysis of teleportation and dense coding using higher dimensional systems provides some interesting aspects about the outputs obtained from the cloning machine when used as resources in quantum information processing.
 We show that the non-optimal output state obtained from the Buzek - Hillery cloning machine can be used more efficiently as a resource for quantum information processing in comparison to the optimal output state obtained from the Buzek - Hillery cloning machine.
-Surprisingly, our results show that the optimal teleportation fidelity for a distilled non-optimal output state as a resource is more than the optimal teleportation fidelity for a distilled optimal output state as a resource for a certain range of machine parameters.
+Surprisingly, our results show that the optimal teleportation fdelity for a distilled non-optimal output state as a resource is more than the optimal teleportation fdelity for a distilled optimal output state as a resource for a certain range of machine parameters.
 For dense coding one can successfully use only a distilled non-optimal output state as a resource and not the distilled optimal output state.
-We believe that the results obtained in this article would add another important dimension to the applicability of quantum cloning machines to quantum information processing \cite{Satya}.
+We believe that the results obtained in this article would add another important dimension to the applicability of quantum cloning machines to quantum information processing \cite{adhikari2008}.\\\\ In section $2$ we give a brief review of Buzek-Hillery universal quantum cloning machine and discuss the entanglement properties of the output states obtained from the cloning machine.
+Sections $3$ and $4$ deal with the analysis of the optimal and non-optimal output state, respectively, for quantum information processing.
+We conclude the article with results and discussions in section $5$.